vburlbl/cleantalk-spam-protect/readme.txt

 1. Stops spam bots signups.
 1. Stops spam bots contacts emails.

+We have developed an anti-spam service CleanTalk that would provide maximum protection from spam, and you can provide for your visitors - a simple and convenient form of comments / registration without annoying CAPTCHAs and puzzles.
+Used to detect spam multistage test that allows us to block up to 100% of spam bots.

+The plugin is client application for cloud anti-spam service CleanTalk.org, which daily protects 5k web-sites from spam bots.
+Also you can use CleanTalk app for iPhone, Android to control anti-spam service on web-site or control comments, signups, contacts and orders

 = Anti-spam protection =
 * WordPress, JetPack comments.
 * WordPress, BuddyPress, bbPress signups.